 Awesome Value for Money

 It comes with a 120 x 120 x 120mm build volume, a 55mm/s printing speed, and a heated build plate.
-This 3D printer is also compatible with many slicing software such as Cura, Simplify3D, and Replicator-G. Its standard 1.75mm spool uses both ABS and PLA filament and models can be loaded via a USB port or a microSD port.
+This 3D printer is also compatible with many slicing software such as Cura, Simplify3D, and Replicator-G. Its standard 1.75mm spool uses both ABS and PLA filament and models can be loaded via a USB or microSD port.
 The Monoprice Select Mini, however, comes with its own downsides.
 It tends to run at unstable temperatures when the hot end is in use.

 6. QIDI Technology X-Maker 3D Printer

-Best Educational 3D Printer
+Best Educational Budget 3D Printer

 7. Creality Open Source CR-10 3D Printer